kedsouza/AppServiceLinuxQuickRepo/README.md

 Video Demo.

 ## Project Motivation Goal
-The goal of the project is to provide a **quick** method for engineers to get started on setting up environments.
+The goal of the project is to provide a __**quick**__ method for engineers to get started on setting up environments.

-Creating interconnected Azure resources from the Azure Portal can involve a lot of clicks and using the Azure CLI can involve a lot of workload in terms of parameters.
+Creating interconnected Azure resources can be timeconsuming:
+- Creation from the Azure Portal can involve a lot of clicks
+- Using the Azure CLI can involve a lot of workload in terms of making sure you are typing the correct parameters.

-The resources you deploy will not match prefectly what you are trying to create, but can be used as a **starting point***.
+> The resources you deploy will not match prefectly what you are trying to create, but can be used as a **starting point***.